The world’s most remote towns where people still live

 Supai, Arizona, USA

-Often referred to as the most remote community in the United States, the secluded community of Supai is located within the Grand Canyon in an area known as Havasu Canyon.
+Often referred to as the most remote community in the lower 48 states, the secluded community of Supai is located within the Grand Canyon in an area known as Havasu Canyon.
 Only accessible by helicopter, mule or on foot, it sits eight miles from the nearest road and feels like extreme living at the end of the Earth.

 Supai, Arizona, USA